riley-research/GlyCounter/README.md

 **Isotope Options**: Choose if you want to look for C13 isotopes

+**Ouput IPSA Annotations**: Check if you want to output annotations compatable with IPSA 2.0.
+This creates a text file with the found oxonium ions per scan and their mass errors.

 **Charge State Options**: Larger glycopeptide fragments have the potential to be at any charge state between +1 and the precursor charge state.
-The charge state limits are determined based on z-X and z-Y where z is the precursor charge, z-X is the highest considered charge state, and z-Y is the lowest considered charge state.
+The charge state limits are determined based on the precursor charge "P".
-For example: if the precursor charge is 4 and I want to consider anything with a charge +2 to +4, I would enter 0 for X and 2 for Y. If I only wanted to consider the precursor charge then X and Y should be 0.
+For example: if the precursor charge is 4 and I want to consider anything with a charge +2 to +4, I would enter either P-2 or 2 in the lower bound (depending on if I wanted to always be two charge states below my precursor charge or if I wanted to always start at charge state 2) and P or 4 in the upper bound.

+**Combining vs Splitting Columns for Charge States**: There are two options for how to format columns in the YionSignal output.
+First, the intensities for all charge states of a given Y-ion can be summed and placed in a column with that Y-ion name as a header.
+Additional information about which charge states were found is available in the "ChargeStatesFound" column, but the individual intensities will not be separable.
+Second, the columns can be expanded so that there is one column for every charge checked for each Y-ion.
+The column headers would contain both the Y-ion name and the charge state.
+This creates an output file with a lot of columns, but allows for individual peak intensities to be reported.

 ## Example Files